hxragi/hxragi/README.md

 ## Who Am I

 Hey there!
 I'm a developer passionate about creating efficient and reliable systems.
-I enjoy working with high-performance programs and low-level programming.
+I enjoy working with high-performance programs and low-level programming

 ## What I'm Currently Working On